fvitt/CAM/README.md

 We can then run `./case.setup` and `./case.build` from within the case directory.

+The case can be run with `./case.submit` from the case directory.

 **Note:**\
 By default CESM will place output in `/glade/scratch/user/case/` and logs/restart files in `/glade/scratch/user/archive/case/`.